k21971/EvilHack/doc/evilhack-changelog.md

   riding/being ridden
 - Fix: zapping at an object with teleportation resulted in scrambled zap targetting as soon as any object was hit
+- Monsters can use potions of oil as an offensive item